M2vH/backup-eventlistener/README.md

 # backup-eventlistener
-Extension for Bracket Editor, adding an EventListener on.Document.saved()
+Extension for Bracket Editor, adding an EventListener on(Document.saved())